 NONE IN STOCK

 These football players are dated 1967 and are about 70mm in scale.
-They would make good cake toppers, but we have no idea how they were sold.
+There were made in gold and silver as part of a "Football Chess" game.
+Perhaps the red and blue figures were in header card bags.
+They would make good cake toppers.
 Made of a stiffer "soft" plastic in red and blue.

 3.00 #19 Quarterback about to throw ball; NONE.